-You will love how easy this homemade pumpkin pancakes recipe comes together!
-They are made from scratch, fluffy and delicious.
-It is the best breakfast recipe for fall!
+You will love how easy this homemade pumpkin pancakes recipe comes together from scratch!
+They are simple, fluffy and delicious.
+Made with canned pumpkin puree, pumpkin spice and buttermilk.
+Absolutely the best fall breakfast or brunch!

 This recipe has been a big hit in our house on the weekends since fall started.
 They are super fluffy and easy to make!